pedalv/JavaApp/MellomOppdrag/microsoft-azure.md

       * [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) ===  The General Data Protection Regulation (EU) 2016/679 (GDPR) is a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA)
       * [FredRAMP](https://en.wikipedia.org/wiki/FedRAMP) === The Federal Risk and Authorization Management Program (FedRAMP) is a US government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services
       * [ISO/IEC 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) === how to manage information security
+      * [SOC 1 & 2 & 3](https://en.wikipedia.org/wiki/System_and_Organization_Controls) === System and Organization Controls (SOC), defined by the American Institute of Certified Public Accountants (AICPA), is the name of a suite of reports produced during an audit.
     * Azure Compliance
         * Global compliance: More than 90 compilance offerings
         * Industry compilance: Over 35 industry specific offerings